DarraghReid/krafts/README.md

 The Comments model is used to store comments made by users under particular products.

-* The 'product' is a ForeignKey which relates the comment to its repective product.
+* The 'product' is a ForeignKey which relates the comment to its respective product.

 * The 'name' field is a ForeignKey which relates the comment to the user who wrote the comment.